Kyle LaCroix decided that he would become a tennis teaching professional at the age of 14.

 In the spring of 2004, Kyle was the first student ever to receive the Scott Schultz Founder's Award during the PTM Banquet weekend.
 This award is given to a PTM student who displays a passion for their chosen career, a great attitude, work ethic, consistent level of excellence throughout their college career and a deep level of respect from their peers.
 "Because of tennis - as a student at Ferris and while on internship - I have had many opportunities to meet people from all over the world who share the same interest I do," Kyle says.
 Today, Kyle is on the PTM/Ferris State University Advisory Board with other industry leaders.

 Following his career at Ferris State, Kyle earned an MBA (Marketing) from the University of Michigan (Ann Arbor, Mich).
 GO BLUE!

-This P-1 member of USPTA currently serves as Head Tennis Professional at the Oaks at Boca Raton in Boca Raton, Fla.
+This P-1 member of USPTA currently serves as Assistant Director of Tennis at the Oaks at Boca Raton in Boca Raton, Fla.
 A full service high end private tennis club.
 Kyle's #1 priority is serving his beloved members.
 "They are the best, most supportive and active members any tennis club could dream of having" Kyle boasts.

 In August of 2014 in New York City at The Tennis Teachers Conference, Kyle became the youngest professional at the age of 32 to be awarded the USPTA George Bacso National Tester of The Year Award.